 - 1. Turn the main power off to the boiler by placing the "On/Off" switch in the OFF position. - 2.
-Remove the fitting from the flue collector.
+Remove the flue temperature sensor from the flue collector.
 Note: Combustion measurements will be made at this point. - 3.
-Insert the probe from a combustion analyzer into the hole left by the removal of the fitting. - 4.
-Turn the main power on to the boiler by placing the "On/Off" switch in the ON position.
+Turn the main power on to the boiler by placing the "On/ Off" switch in the ON position.